 “If you don’t understand digital marketing, read up on it,” Aden says.
 “Or hire someone who does.
 If that doesn’t seem like a viable suggestion at this stage, look for a marketing company that can help you develop a strategy, not just design a website.”

 “It’s worth the effort,” he says.
-“The digital landscape has levelled the playing field, if not tilted it in favour of smaller businesses.
+“The digital landscape has leveled the playing field, if not tilted it in favor of smaller businesses.
 You can get closer to the customer than the big players.
 The only issue is, how do you handle the level of communication when you have a limited number of staff.
 The answer is automation – but you’ve got to get your strategy right first.”

 Jodie Sangster points out that there are a number of avenues through which to learn what you need to know – and it doesn’t necessarily mean hours of study or passing the problem off to someone else to deal with.